PiwikPRO/PPMS-PublicDocs/data_collection/web/guides.rst

 Anonymous tracking
 ------------------

 You can set JavaScript Tracking Client to mark requests to be anonymized.
-This feature can be useful when you want to use a consent manager on your website and collect full data only from those users who gave consent to be tracked.
+This feature can be useful when you want to use a consent manager on your website and collect full data only from those visitors who gave consent to be tracked.

 To set JavaScript Tracking client to mark requests as anonymized call :ref:`setUserIsAnonymous<jtc-api-setUserIsAnonymous>`